Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 —> Near-computer —>

-I got an APC-420 uninterruptible power supply from the previous administrator, all sniffy, it was lying in the closet, among other rubbish.
-When he asked what was wrong with him, he said: "The battery is dead, if you need it, then order a new battery."
-Okay, lying around, and lying around, he doesn’t ask for food.
+I got an APC-420 uninterruptible power supply from the previous admin, it was all dirty, it was lying in the closet, among other rubbish.
+When I asked what was wrong with it, he said: “The battery is dead, if you need it, then order a new battery.”
+Okay, he's lying around and lying around, not asking to eat.
 Forgot.

-About six months later, I accidentally stumbled upon him, during another fruitless attempt to restore at least some semblance of order in my sharaga.
-I connected it to the outlet in order to see what they say and show uninterruptible power supplies with a dead battery.
-He blinked his lights, squeaked something, then they called me, and they ripped off somewhere ...
-In general, I found him again only after a couple of months.
-It stands peacefully, a green light is shining, they say, everything is in order with the voltage in the network.
-I disconnected it from the network, it got nervous, squeaked and buzzed hard, continuing to apply voltage to a non-existent load :).
+About six months later, I accidentally came across him, during another fruitless attempt to restore at least some semblance of order in my sharaga.
+I connected it to the outlet in order to see what the uninterruptible power supplies with a dead battery say and show.
+He blinked the lights, beeped something, then they called me and took me away somewhere...
+In general, I found him again only a couple of months later.
+It stands peacefully, with a green light shining, saying that everything is in order with the voltage in the network.
+I unplugged it from the network, it got nervous, squeaked and hummed strainedly while continuing to supply voltage to a non-existent load :).
 After waiting 5 minutes for control, I turned it off and connected my computer through it.
-I tried how it behaves in the event of a power failure - everything is clear, the computer plows, issues warnings (I slobbered it with a cable over the COM port), and after 7 minutes the computer is cut down, followed by UPS.
+I tried how it behaves during a power failure - everything is clear, the computer plows, issues warnings (I slobbered it with a cable through the COM port), and after 7 minutes the computer turns off, followed by the UPS.

-Once, they turned off the voltage, but did not warn in advance.
-Nothing terrible happened, Almost everyone had UPSs, completed the work and began to wait to be turned on.
-I did not cut anything, I decided to check in "combat conditions" how long the equipment will last on autonomous power.
-Along the way, it turned out that Cisco and the TAYNET DT-128 cable momed are connected directly to the network, without any filters or uninterruptible power supplies.
+One day, the power was turned off without warning in advance.
+Nothing terrible happened.
+Almost everyone had UPS, completed the work and began to wait for it to be turned on.
+I didn’t cut anything down, I decided to check in “combat conditions” how long the equipment would last for self-powered.
+Along the way, it turned out that Cisco and the TAYNET DT-128 cable momet were connected directly to the network, without any filters or uninterruptible power supplies.

-- After 8 minutes, my uninterruptible power supply died, without warning, and the correct termination of the work of Windows.
-(This is despite the fact that I hesitated to select a cable for it - APC has at least two possible pinouts for COM cables)
+— After 8 minutes, my uninterruptible power supply died, without warnings, and Windows shutting down correctly.
+(This is despite the fact that I hesitated to select a cable for it - APC has at least two possible connections for COM cables)

-- At the 15th minute, two sideboards, powered by one UPS at 700W, went crazy.
+— At the 15th minute, two sideboards, powered by one UPS at 700W, became dull.

-- At the 15th minute, the proxy for FreeBSD died, which had a small Back-UPS 475, and on this model a cable for communicating with a computer is not provided in principle, so the work was not completed correctly.
+— At the 15th minute, the proxy under FreeBSD, which had a small Back-UPS 475, died, and on this model there is basically no cable for communicating with the computer, so the work was not completed correctly.

-- At the 22nd minute, they turned on the voltage and the experiment ended.
-Three 24-port switches remained in operation, and a server that was powered by Smart-UPS 1500.
+— At the 22nd minute the power was turned on and the experiment ended.
+Three 24-port switches and a server powered by Smart-UPS 1500 remained in operation.

-As a result, after some combinations and machinations with rearranging UPSs, I got the 700th smart, and FreeBSD got mine, which was kind of dead, but with an RS-232 interface (COM port) for pairing with a computer.
-He fought for a long time, while under the fryuha he managed to ensure that she saw him.
-The result of the last of the experiments was that everything ended correctly, but after turning on the power on the APC-420, the red light began to burn constantly - like the battery was dead:
+As a result, after some combinations and manipulations with rearranging UPSs, I got the 700th smart, and FreeBSD got mine, which seemed to be dead, but with an RS-232 interface (COM port) for pairing with a computer.
+He fought for a long time until he managed to get her to see him.
+The result of the last experiment was that everything ended correctly, but after turning on the power on the APC-420, the red light began to constantly light up, indicating that the battery had died:

-The first thing that surprised me after disassembling the UPS was that the radiators on transistors are so small, I got used to the old bass breakers with ordinary transistors, and here they turned out to be field ones - as a result, the size of the radiators decreased by more than an order of magnitude:
+The first thing that surprised me after disassembling the UPS was that the radiators on transistors were so small in size, I was used to old bass transistors with conventional transistors, but here I found field-effect ones - as a result, the size of the radiators was reduced by more than an order of magnitude:

-The second thing that is already good is the power of the transformer, which, judging by the marking on it, was equal to 430W, which is even more than the nameplate power of the uninterruptible power supply unit (it is believed that more powerful uninterruptible power supplies are also produced in such a case with minor differences in the circuit and more powerful key transistors):
+The second thing that is considered good is the power of the transformer, which, judging by the markings on it, was equal to 430W, which is even more than the rated power of the uninterruptible power supply unit (there is an opinion that more powerful uninterruptible power supplies are also produced in such a case with minor differences in the circuit and more powerful key transistors):

-Another interesting thing in the design, which I had not even noticed before, is the ability to connect a network cable via Smart-UPS for additional protection.
-Upon closer inspection, the circuit turned out to be quite simple, and only two pairs are protected through which data is transmitted (for a telephone pair, the protection is divorced, but not soldered):
+Another interesting thing in the design that I hadn’t even noticed before is the ability to connect a network cable via Smart-UPS to additional protection.
+Upon closer examination, the circuit turned out to be quite simple, and only two pairs through which data is transmitted are protected (for the telephone pair, the protection is wired, but not wired):

-To restore the battery (12V 7.0Ah, the banks seem to be intact, none of them swelled.), A simple circuit was assembled for charging with an asymmetric current (I previously discharged it to 10.8 volts with a 21W light bulb):
+To restore the functionality of the battery (12V 7.0Ah, the banks seem to be intact, none of them are swollen), a simple circuit was assembled for charging with an asymmetric current (I first discharged it to 10.8 volts with a 21W light bulb):

-Charged up to 14.8 volts, then discharged again.
+Charged up to 14.8 volts, after which it discharged again.
 And so three times.
-The charging current was about 0.5 A. The first time it was discharged very quickly - literally in an hour.
-From the second call - for two with a penny, the third time I did not discharge, put it in place.
-When his torment was over, he worked like new.
-Of course, he did not become new because of this, but he worked for a long time.
-In a good way - three times is not enough, it was necessary to drive him away like that 5 times, he would have worked much longer (a year later a similar story happened to him, but I didn’t work there anymore, and I don’t know how everything was decided ...).
+The charging current was about 0.5 A. The first time it discharged very quickly - literally in an hour.
+From the second run - for two and a few kopecks, the third time I didn’t discharge it, I put it in place.
+When his suffering was over, he worked like new.
+Of course, this didn’t make him new, but he worked for a long time.
+In a good way - three times is not enough, it was necessary to drive him away like that 5 times, he would have worked much longer (a year later a similar story happened to him, but I no longer worked there, and I don’t know how everything was resolved...).

 posted: 2005-10-04,